hosuzuki/Connect4/README.md

 <!-- HOW TO PLAY -->
 <h2 id="how to play">  ⚡ How To Play</h2>

-To run the game, press
+To play the game, type
 ```
 ./connect4
 ```